What is FAP in Freight?

 Auditing Freight Invoices and Bills

-Following validation, a manifest is created, which lists all field data available.
-Then, data must be verified between the sources: invoices, rate cards, and the manifest.
-Once this cross-validation is complete, the shipper may create a consignment verification and compile a credit request.
-In that case, the shipper may negotiate a payment solution with the carrier's account manager.
+Once validation is complete, a manifest is created that lists all available field data.
+It is essential to verify this data across multiple sources, including invoices, rate cards, and the manifest itself.
+After cross-validation, if discrepancies are identified, the shipper may create a consignment verification and compile a credit request.
+In such cases, it may be necessary for the shipper to negotiate a payment solution with the carrier's account manager.

 What a Freight Audit Can Uncover

 The benefits of performing regular freight audits cannot be overemphasized.
-When a company commits to a structured freight auditing and payments system, there are opportunities to uncover problems that may have otherwise been overlooked.
+When a company commits to a structured freight audit and payment system, there are opportunities to uncover problems that may have otherwise been overlooked.

 Unnecessary Costs